- Digital account opening (DAO) activity is set to surge after the pandemic-induced slump.

 Incumbent banks are adjusting to digital account opening

-As legacy players in the space, incumbents are experienced in the banking regulatory environment, and have established and trusted brands.
+As legacy players in the space, incumbents are experienced in the banking regulatory environment, have established and trusted brands, and rely heavily on account opening from brick-and-mortar bank branches.
 But they also face challenges that vary according to their size and resources.
-Larger institutions have the staff and colossal technology budgets to build and maintain their own DAO solutions.
+Larger institutions have the staff and colossal technology budgets to build and maintain their own DAO solutions—streamlining digital channels to drive customer acquisition and lower abandonment rates.
 In many cases, though, they are running gigantic operations on cumbersome legacy technology.
 Smaller banks and credit unions, on the other hand, may be more dependent on partnering with third parties, and even be fairly new to digital account opening.
 Half of all community banks and credit unions used DAO to field less than 5% of their new checking account applications in 2019, per Cornerstone Advisors data.

 Neobanks prioritize the digital account opening experience

 Digital-only neobanks, such as Chime and Varo, were born online and have no legacy technology infrastructure to drag them down—but also no branches to fall back on.
-For that reason, they have been forced to focus on their digital customer experiences, including account opening.
-And these digital upstarts are on the rise: There will be 28.9 million US digital-only bank consumers with at least one account in 2021, per projections from eMarketer.
+For that reason, they have been forced to focus on their digital user experiences, including account opening from desktop and mobile devices.
+And these digital upstarts are on the rise: There will be 35.9 million US digital-only bank consumers with at least one account in 2022, per Insider Intelligence forecasts.
 That number is expected to hit 47.5 million by 2024.

 Big tech companies partner with banks to launch digital account opening solutions